These Are Our Favorite Wine Shops in the West

 If you love natural wine, you’ll love Molly’s Bottle Shop.
 Well, make that shops.
 Owner Molly Ringe now has two locations in the greater Seattle area.
 The shop also has a bottle club, so you can receive curated bottles of natural wine each month.

-Snacks and wine are the specialties here, from roasted shallot dip with kettle chips to tinned fish with romesco, saltines and piparras.
+Snacks and wine are the specialties here, from roasted shallot dip with kettle chips to tinned fish with romesco, saltines, and piparras.
 Expect natural vino, including American favorites like Old Westminster cans.
-You also pop over to the shop’s sister, Vif, a natural wine shop with coffee and a cafe.

 Redfield Cider Bar & Bottle Shop

 Enjoy the outdoor patio at this Oakland bar “serving natural wines, beers and small-production ciders.”
 The space is kid-friendly, and the menu features small bites like marinated goat cheese, and hummus and crackers.

 Valley Bar + Bottle Shop